The Gaussian Latent Machine: Efficient Prior and Posterior Sampling for Inverse Problems: Proposed Approach

 \begin{remark} The principle axes of the covariance matrix $\Sigma\br*{z}$ in \Cref{prop:xgz_mvg} might change depending on the entries of $\Sigma_0\br*{z} = \diag \tuple*{\sigma^2_1\br*{z_1}, \sigma^2_2\br*{z_2}, \ldots, \sigma^2_m\br*{z_m}}$.
 In other words, the covariance matrix $\Sigma\br*{z}$ might be differently oriented depending on the value $z$ of the latent variable $Z$. \end{remark}

 \begin{remark} \Cref{prop:xgz_mvg} partially motivates our choice of using Gaussian instead of non-Gaussian mixtures to \enquote{lift} the factors $\phi_i$ in the~\eqref{def_poe} model to latent representations, as the conditional distribution $\fxgz$ of the resulting latent variable model is a multivariate Gaussian distribution, for which efficient sampling algorithms exist even in the high-dimensional setting.
-In contrast, sampling overcomplete models with non-Gaussian factors in high-dimensional spaces is a nontrivial problem in general. \end{remark}
+In contrast, sampling overcomplete models with non-Gaussian factors in high-dimensional spaces is in general a nontrivial problem. \end{remark}